 We will keep any requirements under review in light of the most up-to-date surveillance and inspection results.
 In the event that H. fraxineus is considered to be widely established, consideration will be given to whether the legislation is achieving the desired results and remains justifiable.

 28. What contingency plans are in place for handling outbreaks in the “wider” or “natural” environment?

 The response to outbreaks in the wider or natural environment are being considered in the context of a number of factors.
 The first consideration is whether action to eradicate or contain the disease will be successful.
 If there is a high likelihood of success, we can attempt to eradicate or contain the disease by destroying ash trees which are infected or at risk from infection.
 The second consideration has to be whether the action to eradicate or contain the disease is affordable.
 While this would take into account the full range of the socio-economic factors involved, it must also consider the financial cost of implementing action to eradicate or contain outbreaks.
 Defra is developing a Chalara control strategy.

-29. Does the new legislation allow me to carry out research into Chalara fraxinea?
+29. Does the new legislation allow me to carry out research into H. fraxineus?

-Licensing of research will be permitted from 19 November 2012.
+Licensing of research has been permitted from 19 November 2012.
 Scientists and researchers should contact the Forestry Commission’s Plant Health Service to apply for a research licence.
 These will usually only be granted to applicants with appropriate quarantine facilities.